Home > Investors > Annual Meeting > Information Circular > Board

 Nationality: Chilean

 Ms. Silva is a partner at the Chilean law firm Bofill Escobar Silva Abogados.
 She has held important positions during a career spanning both the public and private sectors.
 Over the last two decades, she has led policies and debates on public-private partnerships for the advancement of Chile’s infrastructure and the enhancement of water utilities services.
 At the end of 2012, Ms. Silva was the first woman in Chile to be appointed as Minister of Public Works.
-During her tenure, she led pivotal infrastructural projects and, in collaboration with private and public entities, crafted a comprehensive strategy for the management of water resources.
-Beyond her governmental role, Ms. Silva served as the Chair of the board of Chile’s national oil and gas company and contributed as a board member to several Chilean listed companies.
-In December 2022, Ms. Silva became a director of ICAFAL, a privately held infrastructure company in Chile.
-Additionally, she has been a member of the most prestigious arbitration institution in Chile for nearly a decade and has been acknowledged with the esteemed “Chile’s 100 Leading Woman Leaders” award, a distinction she has received on four occasions.
+During her tenure, she spearheaded pivotal infrastructural projects and, in collaboration with private and public entities, formulated a comprehensive strategy for the management of water resources.
+Beyond her governmental role, Ms. Silva served as the Chair of the board of Chile’s national oil and gas company and contributed as a board member to several Chilean listed and privately held companies in Chile.
+Her expertise is highly regarded, as evidenced by her membership in prestigious industry think tanks and her role as an arbitrator for the Santiago Arbitration and Mediation Centre, where she specializes in infrastructure and construction disputes.
+Her professional achievements have been recognized with the esteemed “Chile’s 100 Leading Woman Leaders” award.
+Ms. Silva holds a law degree from the University of Chile.

 Health, Safety & Environmental icon Health, Safety, Environmental & Climate